The following comments are from English teachers who have taught, or are currently teaching English in Turkey.

 Turkey is a great place to live, but beware, the only way to legally get a working permit is in your own country through the consulate.
 Most language schools tell you to come on a tourist visa and they’ll sort it out once you are here – they’re lying.
 The majority of EFL teachers in Istanbul have to leave every three months to renew their tourist visa, and of course, being illegal isn’t helpful if you have any problems with your language school.

 I have been in Turkey for ten years.
 The people are ok but I find it very difficult to teach English here and I suppose the main reason is the traditional hostility to anything ‘foreign’.
-Though I am a moslem they still are suspicious and even call me ‘gaur’ which is an offensive word for a non-moslem.
+Though I am a muslim they still are suspicious and even call me ‘gaur’ which is an offensive word for a non-muslim.
 You’ll have to consider the linguistic differences as well.
 Things are changing for the better but it will take a long time.

 I’m sorry, but I couldn’t stop laughing at Turkish students calling a foreigner “gavur”.
 This word has become common among people in Turkey for some odd reason.
 It is not always about religion and it is not always offensive.
 Sometimes people from villages call foreigners “gavur” too.
 But, they don’t mean to offend anyone.
 For example; Turks call people with dark skin “Arab”, but not all Arabs are dark skinned!
 Turks have odd words of expressing stuff, don’t they!?!
 If you’re planning to teach in Turkey, you need to be prepared for such things.
 Turkey needs you!
 Don’t give up and leave!!!
 However, Turkey is a beautiful country, with plenty of opportunities for teaching English.
 Turkey is a country that doesn’t have a second language (unfortunately!!).
 Thus learning a second language (English, German, French etc.) is very important to learners.
 If you are interested in taking a course in Turkey, you can visit this blog and get a general idea of how it is like: www.eslbase.com/diaries/hilalhastaoglu